sudoAPWH/Dalix/docs/Pkgs.md

 ```

 ## When (a) package(s) are/is pulled in by an app.
+There is two ways we can handle it.
+One way is the symlink method which is more predictable but doesn't
+scale well and also doesn't handle file, and then there is the overlayfs method which will be more
+resource intensive while running, but would be more predictable and simple.
+Currently only the symlink
+method is detailed but in the future the overlayfs method may get detailed if the cost of starting up
+an app takes 38 seconds. `;)`

+### Symlink method
 First, all of the packages are added to a list of needed ones, this prevents recursion issues.
 Then,
 in an involved process, ```pkg``` calulates ```bwrap``` arguments.
 This process goes as follows.

- - First, We ```overlay``` the base system read-only with a tmpfs overtop so we can bind mount without
+<strike> - First, We ```overlay``` the base system read-only with a tmpfs overtop so we can bind mount without
 	changing the base system. e.g.
 ```
 	...